MarcosTulioSDLV/Health-Tech/README.md

 The system ensures that there are no duplicate registrations using the Cpf as a unique identifier, if this information is provided (not mandatory).
 Similarly, for the cell phone number and home phone number fields, at least one of them must be filled with a valid brazilian phone number.

 The system allows to register a new patient, update an existing patient and delete it.
-The insurance is selected from all available insurance previously stored in the insurance table.
+The insurance is selected from all available insurances previously stored in the insurance table.

 ## Database Config: